probmods/probmods2/chapters/learning-as-conditional-inference.md

 We are getting closer, in that learning is far more conservative.
 In fact, it is too conservative: after getting heads 100 times in a row, most humans will conclude the coin can *only* come up heads.
 The model, in contrast, still expects the coin to come up tails around 10% of the time.

 We can of course decrease our priors `a` and `b` to get faster learning, but then we will just go back to our earlier problem.
-The problem is that our Beta is putting much less prior probability on a coin with weight 1.0 than a coin with weight 0.9, whereas most humans probably have the opposite prior.
-While we can address this by using fractional values for `a` and `b`, this results in a model that strongly disfavors fair coins.
-What we really want is a prior that puts high probability on weights of 0.0, 0.5, and 1.0, with low probability on everything else.

-The following model expects coins to come in one of four categories: fair, always heads, always tails, and 'bent' -- where a 'bent' coint can have any weight from 0 to 1:
+We would like instead to encode in our prior the idea that fair coins (probability 0.5) are much more likely than even moderately unfair coins.

+## A More Structured Hypothesis Space

+The following model explicitly builds in the prior belief that fair coins are likely, and that all unfair coins are equally likely as each other:

 ~~~~
-///fold:
-var makeCoin = function(weight) {
-  return function() {
-    return flip(weight) ? 'h' : 't';
-  }
-};
-///

-var priors = {fair:.999, allHeads:.0005, allTails:.00025, bent:.00025}
-var drawWeight = function(priors){
-  var type = sample(Categorical({vs: ['fair', 'allHeads', 'allTails', 'bent'], ps:[priors.fair, priors.allHeads, priors.allTails, priors.bent]}))
-  return (type == 'fair') ?
-0.5 :
-         (type == 'allHeads') ?
-1.0 :
-         (type == 'allTails') ?
-0.0 :
-         sample(Uniform({a:0, b:1}))
-}

 var weightPosterior = function(observedData){
-  return Infer({method: 'MCMC', burn:2500, samples: 500, lag:100}, function() {
+  return Infer({method: 'MCMC', burn:1000, samples: 10000}, function() {
+    var isFair = flip(0.999)
-    var coinWeight = drawWeight(priors)
+    var realWeight = isFair ?
+0.5 : uniform({a:0, b:1})
-    var coinDist = Bernoulli({p: coinWeight})
+    var coin = Bernoulli({p: realWeight})
-    var obsFn = function(datum){observe(coinDist, datum=='h')}
+    var obsFn = function(datum){observe(coin, datum=='h')}
     mapData({data: observedData}, obsFn)
-    return coinWeight
+    return realWeight
   })
 }